Pecan Tree Varieties

 Of the choices of type 1 pollinators, Amling seems to be the most disease resistant for extreme high humidity areas like Central FL.
 It is also the more tolerant of all our rain.

-Amling is a fast growing Alabama cultivar that is most resistant to the Black Aphid pests -- the second biggest plague that effects pecan trees.
-It is also a low chill variety that requires little maintenance and is very resistant to scab.
+Amling pecan is a fast growing Alabama cultivar that is most resistant to the Black Aphid pests -- the second biggest plague that effects pecan trees.
+It is also a low chill variety for Florida's climate that requires little maintenance and is very resistant to scab.

 So that's the story: Elliott & Amling.
-The 2 best pecans to plant together for Gainesville south to Brooksville, Spring Hill, and even Land O Lakes, and all the way to Orlando.
-They are also excellent to the north of Gainesville, like Lake City & Live Oak.
+The 2 best pecans to plant together for Gainesville south to Brooksville, Spring Hill, and even Land O Lakes, and all the way to north of Orlando.
+They are also excellent to the north of Gainesville, like Lake City & Live Oak; including High Springs and Alachua.

-Both should have ripe pecans in the month of October, just in time for that Thanksgiving pecan pie.
+Both should have ripe pecans in the month of October, just in time for that Thanksgiving pecan pie and other desserts.

 Plant pecans in full sun, 40-50' apart minimum.
 Mature pecan trees can reach as high as 70' tall and bear nuts for over 100 years.